GSA/plainlanguage.gov/_guidelines/web/repurpose-print-material-for-the-web.md

 Print writing is different from web writing.
 Print is very linear and narrative driven.
 In print, you can go into great detail about mundane things like eating breakfast.
 If you are a great writer, that can be an interesting story.
 But those interesting stories don't work on the web.
 Instead they slow down web users who are trying to accomplish a task.

-Jacob Nielson (useit.com) explains that "Web users want actionable content; they don't want to fritter away their time on (otherwise enjoyable) stories that are tangential to their current goals."
+[Jacob Nielson](https://www.nngroup.com/articles/) explains that "Web users want actionable content; they don't want to fritter away their time on (otherwise enjoyable) stories that are tangential to their current goals."

 Because the web is "action-oriented," you need to repurpose your print document.